 - 1. Once registered in a course, it is the students' responsibility to drop the course if they wish to no longer attend. - 2.
 The deadline to add a course is up to and including 6% through the course. - 3.
 The deadline to drop a course with a refund is up to and including 12% through the course. - 4.
 The deadline to drop a course with a grade of 'W' and no refund is 13% to 50% through the course. - 5.
-A course dropped after 50% through the course will result in a grade of 'F' and no refund of fees. - 6.
-If withdrawing from a program, a notice of withdrawal must be submitted to the Office of the Registrar and will be effective based on the submission date.
+A course dropped after 50% through the course will result in a grade of 'F' and no refund of fees.

+- 6. If withdrawing from a program, a notice of withdrawal must be submitted to the Office of the Registrar and will be effective based on the submission date.
 Non-attendance, NSF cheques, stop payment on a cheque or credit card and non-compliance with a fee deferral arrangement or payment plan does not constitute notice of withdrawal.
 The program tuition deposit is non-refundable. - 7.
 Withdrawal for compassionate reasons will be considered on an individual basis.
-The student must submit their request, including the reason with any supporting documentation and desired outcome, in writing to the Registrar who will make the final decision. - 8.
+The student must submit their request, including the reason with any supporting documentation and desired outcome, in writing to the Registrar (or delegate) who will make the final decision. - 8.
 In the case of a refund, if the student received any form of government, sponsorship, or support funding, the funding organization will be refunded first.
 Any remaining funds will then be sent to the student.

-PROGRAM CANCELLATIONS
+PROGRAM INTAKE CANCELLATIONS

-- 1. The decision to cancel a program must be made by the Registrar conjunction with the Dean and communicated to students at least 8 weeks prior to the start of the program.
+- 1. The decision to cancel a program intake is made by the Registrar in conjunction with the Dean and must be communicated to students at least 8 weeks prior to the start of the program.
 All fees are refunded including the application fee and tuition deposit. - 2.
 If the student received any form of government, sponsorship, or support funding, the funding organization will be refunded first.
 Any remaining funds will then be sent to the student.

-PART B: CONTINUING EDUCATION (NOT APPROVED BY PAPRS) ()
+PART B: CONTINUING EDUCATION (NOT APPROVED BY PAPRS) (\) FEE PAYMENT

-FEE PAYMENT

-- 1. All fees must be paid in full at the time of registration. - 2.
+- 1. All fees must be paid in full at the time of registration except in the case of 3rd party payments where previous arrangements have been approved. - 2.
 Registrations are processed on a first come first served basis - 3.
 Payment options are available on the Olds College website.